MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-policy-markings.md

 ## Using variables in the text string

-The following variables are generally available when using Azure Information Protection classic client and are in public preview availability when using the Azure Information Protection unified labeling client.

 You can use the following variables in the text string for your header, footer, or watermark:

 - `${Item.Label}` for the selected label.
 For example: General